SHI-Labs/NATTEN/README.md

 We strongly recommend using our website if you're a Linux user.

 ### Mac
-Unfortunately we are not yet able to build Mac wheels, but you can compile on install, so just run:
+Unfortunately we are not yet able to build Mac wheels (and do not yet have a Metal backend).
+However, you can compile upon installing and use the CPU kernels:

 ```bash
 pip3 install natten
 ```

 ### Windows
-NATTEN now supports Windows devices with CUDA, but does not yet have Windows wheels.
+The current release has not been successfully built Windows devices with CUDA, and therefore does not yet have Windows wheels.
-This means you need to clone this repository, and build NATTEN from source, as instructed below.
+If you are a windows user willing to help us figure out building with MSVC, please contact us or open an issue.

 ### Build from source
 Once you've set up your Python environment and installed PyTorch with CUDA, simply clone and build: